AndreaCatania/amethyst_physics/README.md

 The interface is broken in servers ([available servers](./src/servers/)), and each of them provides access to a specific part part of the engine.

-Each physics engine provide its own specific features, and `Phythyst` allows to use them even when (for obvious reasons) they doesn't fit the provided APIs.
+Each physics engine provide its own specific features, and `amethyst_physics` allows to use them even when (for obvious reasons) they doesn't fit the provided APIs.
-Indeed it is possible to downcast the `Phythyst` server pointer to the specific backend server exposing so specific functionalities.
+Indeed it is possible to downcast the `amethyst_physics` server pointer to the specific backend server exposing so specific functionalities.

 # Backends